apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

 STATUS
 ======

-  Currently we have support to UART, SPI, I2C, Ethernet, etc.
+  Currently we have support to UART, SPI, I2C, Ethernet, Timers, Watchdog Timers, etc.

   Espressif is working to include support to WiFi and Bluetooth, but it will depends on their external libraries to get it up and running.